 We can tell you exactly how to determine which size and style high temperature gasket material you'll need!
-Fast Replacement Glass recommends reading your stove or fireplace owner's manual if you're unsure about which type and size (diameter) gasket you'll need for your door or window glass.
-For the sake of explanation, let's assume the information in your owner's manual is not clear or readily available.
+Fast Replacement Glass recommends reading your stove or fireplace owner's manual if you're unsure about which type and size (diameter) wood stove gasket you'll need for your door or window glass.
+For the sake of explanation, let's assume the information in your manual is not clear or readily available.

 A brand new rope gasket has a circumferential shape (hence its name).
 Once installed and as the door is tightly closed, it is designed to flatten and fill the space between the door and the application's frame for an airtight seal.

 - Closely examine the old seal.
-If convenient, choose a section that doesn’t look as worn as the rest of the gasket.
+If convenient, choose a section that does not look as worn as the rest of the gasket.
 Next, you'll need to measure the width and depth of the channel.

 - Using a blunt, slender tool (such as a flat head screwdriver), carefully and gently pry that section of the old seal out of the channel.
 You just need to pull out enough to configure the width of the channel with a ruler or tape measure (figure on approximately 2 inches of gasket).

 - Measure across the channel (in inches) and record your measurement.